Proposition I.1

 To be strictly literal we should have to translate in the reverse orderlet the given finite straight line be the (straight line)

 the awkwardness arising from the omission of the verb in the second clause.
-Hence I have, for clearness' sake, adopted the other order throughout the book. ↩A
+Hence I have, for clearness' sake, adopted the other order throughout the book. ↩A, and the given straight lineBC, -

 let the circle